dell/ansible-powerstore/docs/modules/nasserver.rst

   protection_policy (optional, str, None)
     Name/ID of the protection policy applied to the nas server.

-    Policy can be removed by passing an empty string in the *protection_policy* parameter.
+    Policy can be removed by passing an empty string in the \ :emphasis:`protection\_policy`\  parameter.

   is_username_translation_enabled (optional, bool, None)